 The extreme cold snaps we experience in Missouri winters can put your furnace to the test.
 The extra demand on your home’s heating system and can lead to furnace problems that are more likely during cold weather.

-As temperatures drop, the more work your furnace must do to heat your home.
+As we start to hit freezing temperatures, the more work your furnace must do to heat your home.

-We will go over the top 5 common issues heating systems face in extremely cold weather.
+We will go over the top 5 common furnace issues during cold weather heating systems face in a typical Missouri winter.
 Understanding these problems will help you prepare to handle potential issues quickly or prevent them from happening at all.

 5 Common Cold Weather Furnace Problems: